Dealing with skin that’s dry, red, scaly, or just all-around irritated? Chances are, your moisture barrier is in need of some good old-fashioned TLC.

 Your sleeping hours are when your skin repairs itself and replenishes moisture — and getting more (and better quality!) sleep goes a long way in helping your skin repair it’s moisture barrier.

-In one study, people who got high-quality sleep had 30 percent greater moisture barrier recovery in 72 hours than poor sleepers.
+In , people who got high-quality sleep had 30 percent greater moisture barrier recovery in 72 hours than poor sleepers.

 Aim to get at least 8 to 9 hours of sleep to encourage the skin’s healing process.

 When it comes to repairing your moisture barrier, a lot of people focus on products — but what you put into your body is just as important as what you put on your body.